Ben has a life-long fascination with animals. Whether they crawl, run, fly, swim or slither, his interest in them never ceases.

-The American Quarter Horse was developed as a breed to race on the racetracks of Virginia.
+The American Quarter Horse was developed as a breed to race on Virginia's racetracks.
 These tracks were roughly a quarter of a mile long and lent these horses that name.
-A horse built for fast sprinting.
-Its unique points are its closeness to the ground, its tremendous power, and its sturdy frame.
+Specifically built for fast sprinting, its unique points are its closeness to the ground, its tremendous power, and its sturdy frame.

 They also have a calm temperament.